 - 1/4 cup sugar

-- 2 cups ginger ale (or club soda)
+- 2 cups ginger ale (or club soda, chilled)

-- 1 cup gummy worms, gummy bugs, or spooky hard candy eyes
+- Garnish: 1 cup gummy worms (or gummy bugs, spooky hard candy eyes)

 - Pour the wine into a pitcher.